 NNSA participates in the Department's budget formulation process, which is followed by the OMB and Congressional budget review processes.
-Budget justifications include the FYNSP and performance data.
+Budget justifications include the FYNSP and supplemental information such as crosscutting exhibits and performance data.

 - a.
-NNSA must prepare and transmit the OMB and President's budget request to Congress through the Department's CFO in accordance with DOE guidance and the OMB passback process. - b.
+NNSA must prepare and transmit the OMB and President's budget request to Congress through the Department's CFO in accordance with DOE guidance and the OMB pass back process. - b.
 With program and field element support, NA-MB must develop budget justifications and ancillary materials, such as crosscutting exhibits, for program or Account Integrator approval and transmission to OMB and Congress.
 Budget justifications provide the basis for the Congressional review process, including testimony, questions and answers, markups, and appeals. - c.
 NNSA elements must provide information to develop the OMB and President's budget request. - d.
-NNSA must participate in OMB reviews and the OMB passback process to determine final funding decisions and policy guidance for the President's budget request.
+NNSA must participate in OMB reviews and the OMB pass back process to determine final funding decisions and policy guidance for the President's budget request.

+a.
+Administrator.

-- a.
-Administrator. - (1) Provides formal funding decisions to develop the FYNSP, statistical tables, and justification documents. - (2) Approves annual budget request to DOE CFO. - (3) Briefs NNSA budget to OMB executives. - (4) Testifies to Congressional authorization and appropriation committees and subcommittees regarding the budget request, as required. - (5) Authorizes NNSA staff to interact with members of Congress or their designees on a case-by-case basis. - b.
-Principal Deputy Administrator. - (1) Briefs NNSA budget to OMB executives, as required. - (2) Testifies to Congressional authorization and appropriation committees and subcommittees regarding the budget request, as required.
+- (1) Provides formal funding decisions to develop the FYNSP, statistical tables, and justification documents. - (2) Approves annual budget request to DOE CFO. - (3) Briefs NNSA budget to OMB executives, as necessary. - (4) Testifies to Congressional authorization and appropriation committees and subcommittees regarding the budget request, as required. - (5) Authorizes NNSA staff to interact with members of Congress or their designees on a case-by-case basis.

+b.
+Principal Deputy Administrator.

+- (1) Briefs NNSA budget to OMB executives, as required. - (2) Testifies to Congressional authorization and appropriation committees and subcommittees regarding the budget request, as required.